 Classification of Functions of Government (COFOG).
-Detailed classification of the purpose for which funds are used, that is by function or socio-economic objective government aims to achieve through various expenditures.
-Aside from generating aggregates to be used as indicators or measures, COFOG also enables tracking functions/policies over time regardless of organizational revisions.
-Being international standard, COFOG allows international comparisons.
-Under COFOG, the budget allocations specific programs/projects of government entities whose expenditures categorized into 10 sectors as follows:
+Detailed classification of the purpose for which funds are used, that is by function or socio-economic objective that government aims to achieve through various expenditures.
+Aside from generating aggregates to be used as indicators or measures, COFOG also enables tracking specific functions/policies over time regardless of organizational revisions.
+Being an international standard, COFOG allows international comparisons.
+Under COFOG, the budget allocations of specific programs/projects of government entities whose expenditures are categorized into 10 sectors as follows:

-- 1. General Public Services.
-Expenditures for general administration such as lawmaking, fiscal management, foreign affairs, public debt transactions, and other governance or regulatory services, among others. - 2.
+1. General Public Services.
+Expenditures for general administration such as lawmaking, fiscal management, foreign affairs, public

+- debt transactions, and other governance or regulatory services, among others. - 2.
 Defense.
-Expenditures for military defense, civil defense, foreign military aid, research and development for defense, and defense against cybercrimes, among others.

-- 3. Public Order and Safety.
+Expenditures for military defense, civil defense, foreign military aid, research and development for defense, among others. - 3.
+Public Order and Safety.
 Expenditures for police services, law courts, fire protection services, and maintenance of prisons, among others. - 4.
 Economic Affairs.
 Expenditures for general economic, commercial, and labor affairs; agriculture, forestry, fishing, and hunting; fuel and energy; mining, manufacturing, and construction; transport; and communication, among others. - 5.
 Environmental Protection.
-Expenditures for waste management, pollution abatement, biodiversity and landscape protection, waste water management, research and development on environmental protection, and other environment protection endeavors. - 6.
+Expenditures for waste management, pollution abatement, biodiversity and landscape protection, water waste management, research and development environmental on protection, and other environment protection endeavors. - 6.
 Housing and Community Amenities.
-Expenditures to support the housing needs, including of the poor and those in disaster-prone areas.
-This sector likewise provides for another basic human need- potable water supply. - 7.
+Expenditures to support the housing needs, specially the poor and those in disaster-prone areas, including other basic human need, i.e., potable water supply. - 7.
 Health.
 Expenditures for hospital services, public health services and health insurance of indigents, and medical products and equipment, among others. - 8.
 Recreation, Culture and Religion.
-Expenditures to ensure the preservation of Filipino cultural heritage and respect for religious diversity, as well as the promotion of sports. - 9.
-Education.
-Expenditures for preprimary and primary education, secondary and tertiary education, and school buildings, among others.
+Expenditures to ensure the preservation of Filipino cultural heritage and respect for religious diversity, as well as the promotion of sports.

-10. Social Protection.
-Expenditures for programs and projects that cater to the poor and the marginalized sectors, senior citizens, persons with disabilities, and survivors affected by disasters, and those in conflict-affected areas.
+- 9. Education.
+Expenditures for pre-primary, primary, secondary and tertiary education, and school buildings, among others. - 10.
+Social Protection.
+Expenditures for programs, projects, activities that cater to the poor and the marginalized sectors, senior citizens, persons with disabilities, and survivors affected by disasters, and those in conflict-affected areas.